hamradiovoip/AllstarControl/README.md

 # AllstarControl

-A simple Allstar Android App for controlling a Allstarlink node Built using Android Studio.
+A simple Allstar Android App for controlling an Allstarlink node

+Built using Android Studio Chipunk 2021.2.1.